Chase Center: Phish concert fall incidents

 At a concert by the band Phish on October 17, 2021, an individual fell from an upper level of Chase Center and died from his injuries.
 Two other fans were also injured in a fall incident at the venue during the same concert and both survived with non-life-threatening injuries.
 Several Phish fans who attended the band's two concerts at the venue told local media that they were concerned about the design and safety of barriers and railings that separated the levels of the arena.
 The San Francisco Department of Building Inspection inspected the arena following an anonymous complaint about the low balcony guardrails and steep staircases that was filed after the concert.
 On October 21, building inspectors deemed Chase Center to be compliant with city building codes.

 Notable events

 2025 NBA All-Star Game

 The arena hosted the 2025 NBA All-Star Game on February 16, 2025.

+2027 WNBA All-Star Game

+The arena will host the 2027 WNBA All-Star Game on July 31, 2027.